zooniverse/panoptes-python-client/docs/user_guide.rst

 (see `docs <https://aggregation-caesar.zooniverse.org/docs>`_ and `repo <https://github.com/zooniverse/aggregation-for-caesar>`_).
 This software requires local installation to run, which can be a deterrent for its use.
 As an alternative to installing and running this aggregation code, we provide a Zooniverse-hosted service for producing aggregated results for simple datasets.
-This "batch aggregation" feature for simple data aggregation needs that only require baseline extrators and reducers without any custom configuration.
+This "batch aggregation" feature is built to perform simple workflow-level data aggregation that uses baseline extractors and reducers without any custom configuration.
 Please see :py:meth:`.Workflow.run_aggregation` and :py:meth:`.Workflow.get_batch_aggregation_links` docstrings for full details.

 Example Usage::